indrih17/C-labs/README.md

 8) Functions.
 9) The data types defined by the user.
 Structures and unions.
 10) Working with strings in C++.
 Streams input / output.
 File operations.
+11) Overloading of functions.
+Function templates.
+12) Simple classes and objects.
+13) Designing classes.
+The constructor and destructor of a class.